Data privacy notice regarding the employees and payment recipients of the University of Oulu

 What purposes your personal data is used for and what is the legal basis for data processing?

 The purposes for processing data of the personnel of the University of Oulu are: to pay salaries, fees, grants and travel or other expenses, to plan, maintain, monitor and keep statistics of personnel, salaries and employment related matters, to manage the legal obligations of the employer, and to implement human resources customer services.
 In addition, the data processing purposes include the employer’s voluntary tasks related to among other things personnel’s international mobility, competence development, and workplace well-being.
+In addition the purpose is to register contractual external persons (hereinafter "Externals") who have close affiliation to the University based on contract or decision.
+Externals are for example emeritus, grant researchers, visiting researchers, unpaid interns, affiliation agreement parties and those who receive docentship from the University of Oulu.

-- data concerning employment
+- data concerning employment / External contract and changes thereof

 - data concerning payments